- CONDITION

 -

-Signed and dated lower right; edition numbered lower left.
+Signed and dated in the lower right; edition number in the lower left.

-There is minor undulation to the margins on all four sides.
+There is slight undulation to the margins on all sides.

-The work is directly affixed to the backing board, and the reverse has not been examined.
+As the work is directly mounted to a backing board, the reverse has not been examined.

 - DESCRIPTION